Skip to main content

 What do you want to do?

-This project will deliver Phase 1 of the restoration of Ulva’s historic Telford-designed church, focusing on essential planning and preparatory work.
-The goal is to convert the building into community use - gatherings, learning, quiet reflection, and local activity.
+This project will deliver Phase 1 of the revival of Ulva’s historic Telford-designed church, focusing on essential planning and preparatory work.
+The aim is to create a clear, shared plan for how the church can once again serve residents and visitors as a multi-use hub for gatherings, exhibitions, learning, and quiet reflection.

 Why is the project needed?